supreme-codes/python-practice/README.md

 # python-practice
-Daily Python practice and learning
+Daily Python practice and learning.
+Focused on fundamentals, problem-solving, and consistency.